kotlinski/dagens-eko-player/README.md

 ### script start up

 I suggest to start the script on system start up.
-Preferrably with a `cronjob`.
+Preferably with a `cronjob`.
 Read more about the scripts in the [scripts readme](./scripts/README.md).

 ## development

 First of all you need to figure out what `ip` address the raspberry pi connects to.
-The easist way is probably to plug it in to a display and a keyboard and connect to your preffered network.
+The easiest way is probably to plug it in to a display and a keyboard and connect to your preferred network.

-After that you can run `ifconfig` to figur out it's current ip.
+After that you can run `ifconfig` to figure out it's current ip.
 This ip may change over time, so make sure to configure your home network/router to give your raspberry pi's `mac address` a static ip.

 > ifconfig